-Cori "Coco" Gauff, a 15-year-old Florida native, is the youngest player to qualify for Wimbledon
+Cori 'Coco' Gauff, a 15-year-old Florida native, is the youngest player to qualify for Wimbledon

-(CNN)American tennis prodigy Cori "Coco" Gauff just became the youngest player in the Open Era to advance through qualifying to reach Wimbledon's main draw.
+(CNN)American tennis prodigy Cori "Coco" Gauff, 15, just became the youngest player in the Open era to advance through qualifying to reach Wimbledon's main draw.

-The Delray, Florida native, who's been touted as the next Serena Williams, told an interviewer for Wimbledon, "I'm still in shock," adding, "Playing against the top players in the field is going to be a different feel."
+The Delray Beach, Florida, resident, who's been touted as the next Serena Williams, told an interviewer for Wimbledon, "I'm still in shock," adding, "Playing against the top players in the field is going to be a different feel."

-Gauff, whose age is 15 years and 22 days, secured her spot at the fabled tennis championships with a win in the final qualifying round at Roehampton on Thursday.
+Gauff, who was born on March 13, 2004, secured her spot at the fabled tennis championships with a win in the final qualifying round at Roehampton on Thursday.

 Gauff will be the 12th youngest overall to play at the Wimbledon main draw, but the 11 others didn't make it through qualifying.